VincentChantreau/prime-cache/README.md

 Prime-Cache can be used in multiples mode
 - **`speed` (default)** : This mode is only performing an HTTP GET request to the urls and will not read the body for further processing.
 - **`full`** : This mode will try to find every possible cacheable ressources (including images, scripts, stylesheets, JSON-LD) and perform an HTTP GET request to this ressources.
-- **`custom`** : Only a defined subset of ressources found will then be called by an HTTP GET request.
+- **`custom`** : Only a defined subset of ressources types that are found will then be called by an HTTP GET request.

 To utilize Prime-Cache, simply provide the path to the sitemap file as a command-line argument: